Many homeowners needing more space face a dilemma over whether they’d be better off moving or improving their existing home.

 If it’s extra space you’re after, it’s tempting to start planning an extension of some sort.

-But Kunle Barker, a property developer and TV presenter who recently worked on Sarah Beeny’s Renovate Don’t Relocate programme, says people aren’t often making the most of the space they have.
+But Kunle Barker, a property developer and TV presenter who worked on Sarah Beeny’s Renovate Don’t Relocate programme, says people aren’t often making the most of the space they have.

 “When people have problems with their home it is very easy to think that they should probably extend,” says Barker.